 Filipino World War II veterans and surviving family members are being urged to register so they can receive long-overdue recognition of their service during the War in the Pacific.

-At a news conference at AARP Hawaii, retired Maj.
+At a recent news conference at AARP Hawaii, retired Maj.
 Gen. Tony Taguba, the chairman of the Filipino Veterans Recognition and Education Project, said Filipino, Filipino-American, and American veterans and surviving family members who served in the Pacific during World War II should go to FilVetRep.org and fill out an application with supporting documentation so the organization can verify their service.

 Taguba said the group believes there were about 10,000 surviving Filipino World War II veterans and many more surviving family members, who qualify for the medal.
 But it’s hard to get a more exact count, because many have not registered.

-They are the last ethnic group of World War II service members to be recognized with the medal.
+The Filipino World War II veterans are the last ethnic group of World War II service members to be recognized with the medal.

 FilVetRep is also raising money to pay for the bronze replica medals so that the veterans do not have to pay for the medal themselves.